nhonvo/fresher-management-system/README.md

   - **DONE** remove all apiResult<T> in application

-  - choose the type response and catch it web api, controller
+  - **done** choose the type response and catch it web api, controller

+// add register by google OpenID

 - refactor source code